cheyilin/data-engineer-exam/README.md

 ## 3. Deep Learning

-Use one of framework (*TensorFlow*/*PyTorch*/*Keras*) to build an LSTM Model, train and predict the file you produce on step 2.
+1. Use deep learning framework *PyTorch* to build an LSTM Model.

+2. Use the model you build on step 1 & use the train file you aggregate on `Pandas` stage to train a model.
+Save the model weight somewhere.

-Please point out which time point is an anomaly, Add a column called "anomaly", fill 1 if the point is anomaly else 0.
+3. Load the model weight to predict the test file you aggregate on `Pandas` stage & point out which time point is an anomaly.
+Add a column called "anomaly", fill 1 if the point is anomaly else 0.